Tempo-Imagem, installation view at gnration, Braga 2024.

 Transmedia project, with artworks:

-In my mother tongue, Time and Weather are the same.
+In my mother tongue, time and weather are the same.
 Tempo e Tempo begins with the double meaning of the word tempo in Portuguese, signifying both chronological time and non-linear weather.
-At present, two formulations—image and word—question this entanglement through different facets of time and language in the post-digital condition.
+In the age of heat, two formulations—image and word—question this entanglement amidst shifting climate conditions through different facets of language in the post-digital condition.

 In Tempo-Palavra (Time-Word), a stream of text is projected onto the floor at a fixed speed, traversing the interstice of space and bodies.
-The text consists of a litany, composed of a growing dataset of prompts and verses for a plurality of images of time, written in two forms of the Portuguese language.
-The installation grants this timeless dataset form, speed, and light, inviting careful reading in space.
-Crafted with both diligence and a resistance to artificial automation, each entry begins and ends with a different meaning of the word tempo, navigating the verbal tenses (tempos verbais) of Brazilian and European Portuguese in search of a syntax of time in the post-colonial present.
+The text takes the form of a litany composed from a growing corpus of verses that begin and end with the word tempo, written in Brazilian and European Portuguese.
+Algorithmically concatenated into a seemingly infinite flow, the projection grants this corpus duration, rhythm, and light, inviting its subtle modulation through movement and presence in space.
+Crafted with diligence and a resistance to the artificial automation of large language models, the work navigates the nuances, meeting points, and distancings between tempos verbais (verbal tenses) in search of a syntax of time.

 Produced in collaboration with Ricardo Vieira within the framework of the European Media Art Platform residency program at gnration with support from the Creative Europe Culture Programme of the European Union.